mgechev/revive/RULES_DESCRIPTIONS.md

 ## imports-blacklist

-_Description_: This rule allows to warn when importing packages that are black-listed by the user.
+_Description_: This rule warns when importing black-listed packages.

 _Configuration_: black-list of package names